CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 Having a MinGW install can interfere with the workings of Cygwin.
 You might get errors related to an undefined `WinMain`.
 Here are [instructions for uninstalling MinGW](https://stackoverflow.com/questions/15741692/how-to-uninstall-mingw-and-make-cygwin-make-as-deafult-make-program-with-gcc-3).

+### Visual Studio Community, or other Visual Studio

+While great for building Windows apps, our learning takes place in Unix-like environments.
+As such, Visual Studio won't work.
+WSL or Cygwin is necessary for that environment.

 ## Linux/Unix-likes

 Google for specific instructions using your distribution name, e.g. `ubuntu gcc install`.